Mildly dissipative diffeomorphisms of the disk with zero entropy: Trapping discs

 \begin{definition} Given a $f$-invariant unstable branch $\Gamma$, a \emph{Pixton disc} associated to $\Gamma$ is a closed topological disc $D$ whose boundary is a Jordan curve which decomposes into \begin{itemize} \item[--] a closed set $\gamma^s$ satisfying $f^n(\gamma^s) \subset \operatorname{Interior}(D)$ for all $n$ larger than some $n_D\geq 1$, \item[--] and its complement $\gamma^u$ (that could be empty) which is contained in $\Gamma$. \end{itemize} \end{definition}

-\begin{remarks} About a Pixton discs the next easy statements follow: \begin{enumerate} \item A trapping disc is a Pixton disc.
+\begin{remarks} \begin{enumerate} \item A trapping disc is a Pixton disc.
 Conversely a Pixton disc such that $\gamma^u=\emptyset$ is a trapping disc.
-In particular, an attracting fixed point has associated a Pixton disc. \item The forward iterates of a Pixton disc are Pixton discs. \item If $D_1,D_2$ are two Pixton discs whose intersection is non-empty, then one obtains a new Pixton disc $D$ by considering their ``filled union": this is the union of $D_1\cup D_2$ with all the connected components of this set which do not contain the boundary of $\mathbb{D}$.
+In particular, an attracting fixed point { is} associated { to a} Pixton disc. \item The forward iterates of a Pixton disc are Pixton discs. \item If $D_1,D_2$ are two Pixton discs whose intersection is non-empty, then one obtains a new Pixton disc $D$ by considering their ``filled union": this is the union of $D_1\cup D_2$ with all the connected components of { $\DD\setminus (D_1\cup D_2)$} which do not contain the boundary of $\mathbb{D}$.
 By~\cite{kerekjarto} (see also~\cite{LY}), the filled union is a disc.
 The new set $\gamma^s$ is contained in the union of the sets $\gamma^s_1,\gamma_2^s$ associated to $D_1,D_2$.
 The same holds for $\gamma^u$. \end{enumerate} \end{remarks} Observe that previous remark provides the proof of the first step in the induction argument: the first arc $I_1$ in $\cI$ is an attracting arc.

-In what follow until the end of the subsection, $p, \Gamma, U$ are the fixed point, unstable arc and neighborhood defined at the beginning of the subsection.
-In order to prove theorem~\ref{t.renormalize}, we need to cover periodic points in the accumulation set of $\Gamma$ by Pixton discs .
+In what follow until the end of the section, $p, \Gamma, U$ are the fixed point, unstable arc and neighborhood defined at the beginning of the section.
+In order to prove Theorem~\ref{t.renormalize}, we need to cover periodic points in the accumulation set of $\Gamma$ by Pixton discs.
 This is done first for periodic points with period larger than $1$, and later for fixed points.

 \begin{lemma} Consider a periodic orbit $\cO$ accumulated by $\Gamma$ and stabilized by a fixed point $q$.
 Then there exists a Pixton disc $D\subset U$ which contains $\cO$ in its interior and whose stable boundary $\gamma^s$ is contained in the stable manifold $W^s_\mathbb{D}(\cO)$ of $\cO$. \end{lemma} \begin{proof}